Back pain treatment in Cheltenham

 middle back pain

 The middle back tends to be more robust against injuries than the lower back due to its greater stability.
-Discomfort in this region is often a result of nerve irritation or damage to nearby ligaments, muscles, and discs.
+Middle back pain after sleeping is often a result of nerve irritation or damage to nearby ligaments, muscles, and discs.
 Pain in the lower back, neck, or shoulders can increase the workload on your mid back, leading to unusual strain and new discomfort.
 Additionally, kidney infections or stones can result in severe pain that may be confused with mid-back problems, as referred pain from the kidneys is more common than you might realize, given their position just below the rib cage near the spine.

 While some of the causes of middle back pain are outlined below, understanding the underlying cause is crucial for diagnosing the appropriate middle back pain treatment.
 Since the causes of middle back pain are not always straightforward, consulting a physiotherapist is the safest and most effective next step.